michaela10c/SilenceMap-Adaptation-and-Extensions/README.md

 The `results/` directory contains:
 - Lesion masks generated from thresholding.
-- COM calculations and their corresponding results stored in `com_results.txt`.
+- COM calculations stored in com_results.txt.
 - Source estimates from EEG data stored in `.fif` format.
-- Visualizations of lesion masks and MRI data slices.
+- Clustering visualizations saved as PNG files.
-- Clustering visualizations stored as PNG files in `results/cspec_clusters.png`.
+- Cluster labels saved as results/cluster_labels.npy.
 - Silhouette Score and COM distances stored in `results/com_results.txt`.
 - Cluster labels saved as `results/cluster_labels.npy`.
-- Mean intensities and distances to COM detailed in text and CSV formats.
+- Silhouette Scores, COM distances, and mean intensities stored in text and CSV formats.

 ## Contributions and Acknowledgments

 This project builds upon the [SilenceMap framework](https://github.com/Chamanzar/SilenceMap/tree/v1.0), which is described in the paper [*Neural Silences can be Localized Rapidly Using Noninvasive Scalp EEG*](https://www.nature.com/articles/s42003-021-01768-0), incorporating feedback from the original authors (Chamanzar et al.) and leveraging advanced tools for EEG-based BCI research.
-I would like to thank Alireza Chamanzar (first author of the paper) and his team at Precision Neuroscopics Inc. for their invaluable feedback on this project.
-Contributions are welcome!
-Please submit pull requests or open issues for discussion.
+Special thanks to Alireza Chamanzar and his team for their guidance.
+Contributions are welcome via pull requests or issues.